PhilipQuirke/verified_transformers/mixed_model.md

 Our hypothesis is that to predict A2 the model's algorithm steps, broken down by question class, are:
 ![Hypo2_A2Calc](./assets/Hypothesis2_A2_Calc.png?raw=true "Hypothesis2 A2 Calc")

-Questions/Thoughts:
-- This mixed-model BA nodes are BA+BS nodes in the mixed model.
-How does that work?
-(Note: BS and BA give same result in edge case when D'=0 or D=D'=5.
-Our tests avoid this.)
-- This mixed-model MC nodes are sometimes MC+BO nodes in the mixed model.
-How does that work?
-- Are mixed-model Dn.C and Dn.Cm nodes similarily shared?
-TBC
-- When does the model start paying attention to the OPR (+/-)?
-- When/how does the model calculate D > D'?